Our Program Structure

 Our Philosophy

-Developing genuine dialogue skills requires face-to-face encounters.
-These situations cannot be simulated, outsourced to AI, or learned through hypothetical scenarios in an online classroom.
-Our program is built exclusively around real-world dialogue scenarios on and off the Columbia campus.
+We believe that developing genuine dialogue requires face-to-face encounters.
+These situations cannot be digitally simulated, outsourced to AI, or learned in an online classroom.
+Our program is built on real-world dialogue on and off the Columbia campus.
 This experience is enriched by opportunities to learn from and interact with members of the Columbia community.

 Program Principles